SAP-samples/teched2025-IN162/README.md

 > [!IMPORTANT]
 > - _For a smooth experience, tenants have been preconfigured, and you already have all the roles and permissions needed to complete this exercise._
-> - Refer to your session handout for participant numbers and password details.
-For any questions, reach out to your session moderations._
+>   _Refer to your session handout for participant numbers and password details.
+For any questions, reach out to your session moderators._
 > - _When completing the exercise steps, ensure that the technical IDs of your integration artifacts are unique.
 To achieve this, append your assigned participant number to the names of the artifacts you create.
 Each participant has been given a unique number by the instructors._
 > - _Please adhere strictly to the instructions regarding the naming conventions for the artifacts you create.
 This will ensure successful completion of the tasks without conflicting with other participants._
-> - _Do not delete, change or undeploy any artifact in the tenant._
+> - _Do not delete, change, or undeploy any artifact in the tenant._

 ## Pre-configured Setup
 Chapters in this section provide pre-configured setups to support learning, without being part of the hands-on exercises: